Bee hummingbird: Breeding

 Bee hummingbirds reach sexual maturity at one year of age.
 The bee hummingbird's breeding season is March–June, with the female laying one or two eggs.

 Using strands of cobwebs, bark, and lichen, female bee hummingbirds build a cup-shaped nest about 2.5 cm in diameter and 3–5 m off the ground.
 The nest is lined with a layer of soft plant wool.
 Branches in mature, leafy jucaro (Terminalia buceras) and juvenile ocuje (Calophyllum antillanum) trees are commonly used for nest building.
 After completion of the nest, the eggs are incubated for 21 days by only the female, followed by 2 days of hatching, and 18 days of care by the mother.
 During days of care the mother will hunt for small insects while chicks are left alone in the nest.
 Over the final 4–5 days of care, juvenile bee hummingbirds practice their flight capabilities.
 The nests are used only once.

 Coevolution with flowers

 The bee hummingbird's interaction with the flowers that supply nectar is a notable example of bird–plant coevolution with its primary food source (flowers for nectar).
-Flowers that bee hummingbirds often feed from are odorless, have long narrow tubular corolla that are brightly colored, and has dilute nectar.
+Flowers that bee hummingbirds often feed from are odorless, have long narrow tubular corolla that are brightly colored, and have dilute nectar.